MaikKingma/clean-hexagonal-onion-docs/docs/4-create-author-command.md

 ---

 # Create the register Author command
-For this step you will need to create classes and an interface in three packages of the "clean_hexagonal_onion" project.
+For this step you will need to create classes and an interface in two different packages in our project.

 ### Command
 We need to create a REST endpoint that allows us to register Authors.